-You work in a range of styles and subject matter.
-How do you choose the right aesthetic for a project?
+You work in a range of styles, how do you choose the style for a particular project?

 What challenges have you faced in your career?
 What opportunities do you see for the future?